Wesley Person

 Selected by the Phoenix Suns 23rd overall in the 1994 NBA draft out of Auburn University, Person played for seven teams throughout his career.
 He played three seasons for the Suns, five for the Cleveland Cavaliers, 82 games over two seasons for the Memphis Grizzlies, 33 games for the Portland Trail Blazers, nine games for the Atlanta Hawks, sixteen games for the Miami Heat and 25 for the Denver Nuggets.
 Person retired with career averages of 11.2 points, 3.3 rebounds, and 1.7 assists per game.
 According to Complex Sports, Person is the 13th greatest three-point shooter of all time.
+Person was also the only person to set a net on fire, as made popular by the arcade game NBA Jam.

 NBA career

 Phoenix Suns (1994–1997)

 On June 29, 1994, the Phoenix Suns drafted Person with the 23rd overall pick in the 1994 NBA draft.
 Person played his first three seasons in Phoenix, where he averaged 12.2 points per game, 3.4 rebounds per game, and 1.5 assists per game in 240 games.
 He also had a 45.8% field goal percentage and a 40.7% 3-point percentage.
 Furthermore, he was named to the NBA All-Rookie Second Team in his rookie season.